UAlbertaALTLab/dictionary-database/docs/notes.md

   - (sôyiyân-\NA<change (pl); ?? $[sp ??: "sôyiyânak"; cf. sôniyâwak, sôniyâsak "spare change" ??] {LB}
   - (têyi\IPV<pain $[cf. têwi] {AN})

-* Turning to the Toolbox file: These two entries do not have a `\stm` field:
+* Turning to the Toolbox file: These two entries do not have a `\stm` field and it seemed like maybe they're supposed to.
+I wasn't sure though.

   - âýimisîs
   - wîni